LostHopes/Flask-labs/README.md

 - [x] Add content to the contact, about, home pages
 - [ ] Add tests to the api using pytest
 - [ ] Modify footer information
+- [ ] Add poetry as a package manager